ENDS SOON! Receive a Lab Diamond Tennis Bracelet With Purchase Over $1,000. Use Code TENNIS in Cart.

 0.90–1.10

-Best Ratio by Diamond Shape
+Best Ratio for Each Diamond Shape

-Oval Diamond Ratio
+Ideal Oval Diamond Ratio

 The ideal oval diamond ratio is between 1.30 and 1.50.
 This range provides an elongated look that flatters the finger without appearing too narrow or stretched.
 A 1.30 ratio tends to be softer and more rounded, while a 1.50 ratio appears to be longer and more slender.
 Ratios above 1.50 may begin to look too thin and may emphasize the bow-tie effect, a shadow that runs across the center of the stone.

-Pear Diamond Ratio
+Ideal Pear Diamond Ratio

 For pear-shaped diamonds, the recommended ratio is between 1.45 and 1.75.
 A ratio close to 1.50 is considered balanced, while a 1.70+ ratio creates a longer, more dramatic teardrop shape.
 The right proportion enhances the stone’s symmetry and ensures the point and rounded end are in harmony.